 Popular Employer Salaries for Contracting Officer

-Well-known firms with a reputation for hiring numerous Contracting Officers include U.S. Air Force (USAF), Department of Veteran's Affairs, U.S. Army, U.S. Department of Defense, and U.S. Navy.
+Known for taking on a considerable number of Contracting Officers, U.S. Air Force (USAF), Department of Veteran's Affairs, U.S. Army, U.S. Department of Defense, and U.S. Navy are leading firms in the industry.
 For Contracting Officers, comfortable salaries can be found at U.S. Department of Defense; in fact, median earnings sit around $97K, the highest in the area.

 Popular Skills for Contracting Officer

-Typical Contracting Officers report a focused set of job skills.
-Most notably, skills in Contract Negotiation, Procurement, Contract Management, and Contractor Management are correlated to pay that is above average.
-At the other end of the pay range are skills like Contractor Management.
-For most people, competency in Contract Management indicates knowledge of Procurement.
+Survey results show that Contracting Officers typically report just a few professional skills.
+Most notably, skills in Contract Negotiation, Contract Management, Procurement, and Contractor Management are correlated to pay that is above average.
+Skills that seem to negatively impact pay include Contractor Management.
+The majority of those who know Contract Management also know Procurement.

 Pay by Experience Level for Contracting Officer